Ramada: Ramada in the 1970s–1990s

-Cendant/Wyndham ownership
+Development since 2000

-Under Cendant's (and now Wyndham's) ownership, Ramada franchises Ramada Inn, Ramada Limited, Ramada Plaza, and Ramada Suites in the United States and Canada.
+Under Cendant's ownership, Ramada franchises Ramada Inn, Ramada Limited, Ramada Plaza, and Ramada Suites in the United States and Canada.
 Ramada itself no longer directly or indirectly owns or operates any of the Ramada hotels.
-Outside of the U.S. and Canada, Ramada hotels are owned and operated or franchised by Ramada International, which was owned by hotel operator Marriott International.
-However, in 2004, Ramada International was purchased by Cendant, giving Cendant the worldwide rights to the Ramada name.
+Outside of the U.S. and Canada, Ramada hotels are owned and operated or franchised by Ramada International, which was owned by Marriott International.
+However, in 2004, Ramada International was purchased by Cendant, giving Cendant the worldwide rights to the Ramada brand.
 Ramada International remains separate from the Ramada operations in the United States and Canada.
 In 2006, Cendant spun off its hotel operations, including Ramada, to Wyndham Worldwide.

-Hotel tiers
+Brands

+Current brands

-The chain offers different hotel "tiers" based on price and services offered.
+The chain offers different hotel brands or "tiers" based on price and services offered.